A Ranch Romance

 A Ranch Romance is a 1914 American silent Western film featuring Murdock MacQuarrie and Lon Chaney.
 A still from the film exists showing Chaney in action.
 The film is now considered to be lost.

 Plot

 John Preston, a ranch owner, owes a fortune to Don Jose Praz.
-The Don's son, Raphael Praz (Chaney), steals some of Preston's cattle with the aid of an accomplice.
+The Don's son, Raphael Praz, steals some of Preston's cattle with the aid of an accomplice.
 Raphael loves John Preston's daughter Kate and urges his father to win Preston's consent to their marriage.
 Kate however is in love with the ranch's foreman, Jack Deering, and her father refuses to intervene.

 Desperate, Raphael kidnaps the girl and brings her to a lonely cabin in the woods.
 Kate fights him, but her strength is no match for the villain.
 Meanwhile, the girl's horse has returned home to the ranch by itself.
 Jack, accompanied by the other cowboys, trails Raphael to the cabin and kills him in a death duel.